niclake/niclake.github.io/_posts/_PostTemplate.md

-*Did you enjoy this review?
-Did I skip anything important?
-Do you want to tell me how wrong I am?
-Use the hashtag #GAMENAMEReview when you [message me on Twitter][twitter] and let's chat!*
+*Did you enjoy this post?
+Did something I say really resonate with you?
+Am I just flat-out wrong?
+[Hit me up on Twitter][twitter] and let's chat about it.*

 [headerImg]: IMAGEURL "altText"
 [twitter]: http://twitter.com/niclake